matthewholandez/intelligo/intelligo/prompt.md

 - For ambiguous pronouns or subjects (common in Korean), infer from context
 - When Korean text uses repetitive or emphatic expressions, adapt appropriately for English
 - Maintain the pacing and rhythm of the original narrative
+- **CRITICAL**: Always preserve paragraph structure - never merge all text into one continuous block
+- Use proper line breaks (\n\n) between paragraphs in the JSON content field

 ## Output Format (Strict):
 - Output without explanation or commentary in the form of a JSON object
+- **ESSENTIAL**: Maintain proper paragraph formatting with line breaks in the content field
+- Use \n\n (double newlines) to separate paragraphs in the JSON string
+- Never output all text as a single continuous line
 - The schema of the object is:
 ```json
 {